-- 1. \\\\\ Student MUST send a letter to the Dean of Medical Student Affairs requesting leave and outlining details of the leave, including specifics of program, location, dates, and program's contact person/phone number. - Student MUST be in good academic standing per SSOM Registrar and Dean of Medical Student Affairs. - 3. \\\\ Student MUST meet with SSOM Financial Aid Counselor during the approval process for leave/supplemental curriculum to discuss Grace/Deferment/Forbearance/ Repayment Options for current loans. - 4. \\\\ Student needs to check with their loan servicer to determine if eligible for a Graduate Fellowship Deferment. - 5. \\\\ Student MUST recognize that they will not be covered by SSOM Disability or Malpractice Insurance policies during their LOA. - 6. \\\\ Student MUST be granted written approval for leave by SSOM Dean of Student Affairs. - Prior to the start of leave of absence, student MUST pass USMLE Step 2 Clinical Knowledge and Step 2 Clinical Skills tests with 1st attempt. - 8. \\\\\ Student MUST elect courses for the semester(s) of Pillar 3 curriculum prior to leave/supplemental curriculum.
-Upon reentering Pillar 3, the student must schedule any semesters remaining with the class that is scheduling during the same time frame.
-This is on a first-come first-serve basis. - 9. \\\\\ Student MUST provide regular contact (monthly) with SSOM Student Affairs via email with details of experience and/or challenges encountered. - 10. \\\\\ Student MUST send a letter to Dean of Students 60 days prior to return, outlining their plan to re-enter the curriculum with specific dates of return.
-The Dean of Students will consult with SSOM Student Progress and Conduct Committee regarding reentrance to SSOM.
+- 1. \\\\\ Student MUST send a letter to the Dean of Medical Student Affairs requesting leave and outlining details of the leave, including specifics of program, location, dates, and program's contact person/phone number. - Student MUST be in good academic standing per SSOM Registrar and Dean of Medical Student Affairs. - 3. \\\\\ Student MUST meet with SSOM Financial Aid Counselor during the approval process for leave/supplemental curriculum to discuss Grace/Deferment/Forbearance/ Repayment Options for current loans. - 4. \\\\\ Student needs to check with their loan servicer to determine if eligible for a Graduate Fellowship Deferment. - 5. \\\\ Student MUST recognize that they will not be covered by SSOM Disability or Malpractice Insurance policies during their LOA. - Student MUST be granted written approval for leave by SSOM Dean of Medical Student Affairs. - 7. \\\\ Prior to the start of the leave of absence, the student MUST pass USMLE Step 2 Clinical Knowledge exam in one attempt. - 8. \\\\\ Student MUST elect courses for the semester(s) of Pillar 3 curriculum prior to leave/supplemental curriculum that meets the minimum number of required credits for the semester course load.
+Upon re-entering Pillar 3, the student must schedule any semesters remaining with the class that is scheduling during the same time frame.
+This is on a first-come first-serve basis. - 9. \\\\\ Student MUST provide regular contact (monthly) with SSOM Student Affairs via email with details of experience and/or challenges encountered.

+10. \\\\\ Student MUST send a letter to Dean of Medical Student Affairs 60 days prior to return, outlining their plan to re-enter the curriculum with specific dates of return.
+The Dean of Medical Student Affairs will consult with SSOM Student Progress and Conduct Committee regarding reentrance to SSOM.